Mastercard Incorporated (NYSE:MA) Major Shareholder Foundation Mastercard Sells 125,816 Shares

-Mastercard Incorporated (NYSE:MA – Get Rating) major shareholder Foundation Mastercard sold 125,816 shares of the business’s stock in a transaction that occurred on Wednesday, May 10th.
-The stock was sold at an average price of $381.19, for a total value of $47,959,801.04.
-Following the sale, the insider now directly owns 100,185,645 shares in the company, valued at $38,189,766,017.55.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Large shareholders that own at least 10% of a company’s stock are required to disclose their sales and purchases with the SEC.
+Mastercard Incorporated (NYSE:MA – Get Rating) major shareholder Foundation Mastercard sold 125,816 shares of the company’s stock in a transaction that occurred on Friday, May 12th.
+The shares were sold at an average price of $381.15, for a total value of $47,954,768.40.
+Following the completion of the sale, the insider now owns 99,934,013 shares in the company, valued at approximately $38,089,849,054.95.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Major shareholders that own at least 10% of a company’s shares are required to disclose their transactions with the SEC.

 Foundation Mastercard also recently made the following trade(s):